Posts

 Image

 Marseille with its 16 cables tightly squeezed into reserved sea lanes and landing facilities violates the cardinal rule of network diversity.
 It's highly efficient, but resiliency requires physical diversity.
 In general, resiliency costs money because it requires not relying solely on the big interconnection points.
-There is a fundamental conflict between minimizing costs and maximizing network performance.
-This has led consortiums and the digital titans to seek other landing points.
+Indeed, there is a fundamental conflict between minimizing network costs and maximizing performance.
+This has led consortiums and the digital titans to seek other landing points to reduce Marseille's importance.
 Besides being a long distance from Marseille and on a separate power grid, Genoa offers lower latency access to Italy's eyeballs as well as Switzerland, Germany, Austria, Scandinavia, and Eastern Europe.
-It has clear advantages.
-Landing cables at Genoa is more challenging than Marseille because there is less deep sea and more continental shelf.
-The cables must be threaded between Sardinia, Corsica, and Italy.
-As the relief map shows, this important ship corridor is more shallow.
-So the cables must
+The city offers clear advantages for a landing spot.
+On the down side, landing cables at Genoa is more challenging than Marseille because cables must traverse more shallow waters to reach it.
+Cables must be threaded between Sardinia, Corsica, and Italy.

 Lisbon: An Emerging Subsea Telecom Hub